 Joint statement on the release of the national action plan to end gender-based violence.

-As advocates who developed a Roadmap for the National Action Plan on Gender-Based Violence, we have been anxiously waiting for the release of this 10-year plan.
-This statement is our joint reaction to the federal government’s release on November 9, 2022, of its long-awaited National Action Plan to End Gender-Based Violence, which comes nearly two years after the 2021 Joint Declaration for a Canada Free of GBV.
+This statement is our joint reaction to the federal government’s release on November 9, 2022, of its long-awaited National Action Plan to End Gender-Based Violence (GBV), which comes nearly two years after the 2021 Joint Declaration for a Canada Free of GBV.
 We are happy to see that all provinces and territories are committed to realizing the vision of the National Action Plan (NAP).

 A NAP, as presented in our ready roadmap – would include concise actions that each province and territory commits to rather than a menu of opportunities for action.
 After a two-year wait, the NAP is still far from reaching its implementation phase.